 The Northwestern Pacific (NWP) Railroad was acquired by the North Coast Railroad Authority (NCRA) through State and federal funds.
 The NWP's Eel River Division of rail lines north of Willits was purchased with State funds in 1992.
 The Russian River Division line south of Willits was purchased with federal funds in 1996.
 The NWP Railroad line, which formerly served Humboldt Bay, ceased service in 1998, when the NWP Eel River Division line washed out at several points in the Eel River Canyon.
 The Federal Railroad Administration ordered the NCRA to cease railroad operations on portions of the line until safety repairs were made (Emergency Order No. 21).
+"As developable land is scarce and sold at a premium, abandoned rail lines and adjacent rightof-way offer one way to accommodate the need for passenger rail service, nonmotorized transport, and recreational services." - California State Rail Plan

 There have been significant changes regarding the NCRA, led by Senate Bill 1029 (McGuire, 2018).
 SB 1029 directed NCRA to transition its purpose to assessing the feasibility of preserving the railroad right-of-way into a 320-mile Great Redwood Trail.
-Companion legislation SB 69, which Senator McGuire introduced in December, 2020, if passed would officially dissolve the NCRA and turn it into the Great Redwood Trail Agency, while giving that agency the full suite of powers necessary to carry out construction and operation of the trail.
-In that same month, the CTC authorized the NCRA to transfer all real property, the freight contract, and the freight easement for all right-of-way south of MP 89 at the Sonoma-Mendocino County line, and to railbank all right-of-way north of MP 142.5 at Outpost (just north of Willits).
-The NCRA is now actively pursuing dissolution activities, with plans to be fully dissolved by the end of the 2021.
+Senator McGuire's companion legislation SB 69 passed in September 2021, legislates renaming the North Coast Railroad Authority the Great Redwood Trail Agency on March 1, 2022.
+This successor agency has the full suite of powers necessary to carry out construction and operation of the trail.
+The CTC has authorized the NCRA to transfer all real property, the freight contract, and the freight easement for all right-of-way south of MP 89 at the Sonoma-Mendocino County line, and to railbank all right-of-way north of MP 142.5 at Outpost (just north of Willits).